Sim4n6/plasoWiki/Using-psort.md

 ```
 #### Filters

-**TODO: Move the filter documentation to a separate site.**

-**psort** supports few different types of filters, two of which will be described here.
+A more comprehensive discussions of the filters can be [read here](https://github.com/log2timeline/plaso/wiki/Filters).

-Filters are included at the end of the command line arguments, eg:
+For **psort** the filters are included at the end of the command line arguments, eg:

 ```
 $ psort.py -q test.plaso FILTER